Demiourgos87/oireachtas/README.md

 - [Husky](https://typicode.github.io/husky/) for implementing and executing git hooks to ensure that code with errors doesn't get pushed to the repository.
 In the case when pushing something that does not need tests or app building, the checks can be skipped by using the `--no-verify` flag, for example ``` git commit -m "commit description" --no-verify ```
   - pre-commit hook is set up to check for linting errors, and run tests
   - pre-push hook is set up to run the project for production and ensure the application builds before pushing to remote origin
-- Utilize .env formanaging environment variables
+- Utilize .env for managing environment variables
 - Absolute imports, to make it easier to import components, hooks, utils, etc, and avoid messy import paths
 - When developing the application, always use the `dev` branch, and upon completing the code, a pull request should be made for it to be merged into `main` branch